strapi/strapi/docs/3.0.0-beta.x/cli/CLI.md

 - **strapi build**<br/>
   Builds the administration panel without minimizing the assets
-- **strapi build --optimize**<br/>
+- **strapi build --no-optimization**<br/>
-  Builds the administration panel and minize the assets.
-The build duration takes longer
+  Builds the administration panel without minizing the assets.
+The build duration is faster.

 ::: note
 You can specify a NODE_ENV to use the configurations in the `./config/environments/[development|staging|production]` folder.